Find helpful tutorials or share inspiring use cases on AI technology for higher education.

 Shared content may not reflect the policies of Tilburg University on the use of AI.

-How To Cite AI in Your Academic Work
+How To Cite ChatGPT and Other AI Tools in Your Academic Work

 More specifically, this article focuses on referencing AI usage using the APA Style and provides an example for explanation purposes.